Nash Equilibrium Seeking Over Directed Graphs: Problem formulation

-In a full-information scenario when agents can have access to all the other agents' strategies, a typical gradient-play rule $\dot{z}_i=-\frac{\partial J_i}{\partial z_i}(z_i,\, z_{-i})$ with $i=1,\dots,\,N$ can be used to compute this Nash equilibrium $z^*$.
-In this paper, we are more interested in distributed designs and assume that each agent only knows the strategies of a subset of all agents during the phase of computation.
+can be used to compute this Nash equilibrium $z^*$.
+In this paper, we are more interested in distributed designs and assume that each agent only knows the decisions of a subset of all agents during the phase of computation.

-For this purpose, a weighted digraph $\mathcal{G}=(\mathcal{V},\, \mathcal{E}, \,\mathcal{A})$ is used to describe the information sharing relationships among those agents with node set $\mathcal{N}$ and weight matrix $\mathcal{A}\in \R^{N\times N}$.
-Note that agent $i$ may not have the full-information of $z_{-i}$ except the case with a complete communication graph.
+For this purpose, a weighted digraph $\mathcal{G}=(\mathcal{N},\, \mathcal{E}, \,\mathcal{A})$ is used to describe the information sharing relationships among the agents with node set $\mathcal{N}$ and weight matrix $\mathcal{A}\in \R^{N\times N}$.
+If agent $i$ can get the information of agent $j$, then there is a directed edge from agent $j$ to agent $i$ in the graph with weight $a_{ij}>0$.
+Note that agent $i$ may not have the full-information of ${\bm z}_{-i}$ except the case with a complete communication graph.
 Thus, we have a noncooperative game with incomplete partial information.
 This makes the classical gradient-play rule unimplementable.

-To tackle this issue, a consensus-based rule has been developed in \cite{gadjov2019passivity} and each agent is required to estimate all other agents' strategies and implement an augmented gradient-play dynamics as follows.
+To tackle this issue, a consensus-based rule has been developed in \cite{gadjov2019passivity} and each agent is required to estimate all other agents' decisions and implement an augmented gradient-play dynamics: